GetIntoAiEng/Rock_Paper_Scissors/README.md

 2. Let's get access to the webcam and move the picture to MediaPipe Hands an visualize that
 3. Have a gesture detetion which is capable of detecting Rock, Paper, Scissors (Gesture Classification)
 4. Add the game logic around that

+## Main Statemachine (StM)
+additionals\StM.jpg

+### States

+#### RUN
+The current game score is visible in the upper right corner Human: X - PC: Y "Press 'G' to start" is visible in the middle of the screen In RUN State the Camera output is shown, both hands are shown with grids

+#### COUNT
+The current game score is visible in the upper right corner Human: X - PC: Y In the count state the text ONE - TWO - THREE - GO! is shown for each 1.2sec After this time we jump to to verify

+#### VERIFY
+The Picture is frozen.
+The Gesture is detected (Rock, Paper, Scissors, Don't Know) A random algorithm is returning the computers bet (Rock, Paper, Scissors) An Output is created and moved on the Screen
+The current game score is updated and visible in the upper right corner Human: X - PC: Y

+### Transitions
+#### Into RUN
+Jump into RUN state
+- after program start
+- after the output was shown for 5 seconds

+#### RUN -> COUNT
+If key 'g' (for GO!) was pressed

+#### COUNT -> VERIFY
+if "GO!" was shown for 1.2 sec

+#### VERIFY -> RUN
+after result was shown for 5 sec

+#### RUN -> EXIT
+if key 'ESC' was selected

 ## Folder structure